Bonfires and Smoke

-Take it to a household waste recycling centre that has green waste recycling.
+Take it to a recycling centre that has green waste recycling.

 What can you do if you are disturbed by domestic bonfire smoke?

 If a bonfire is causing you a nuisance, in first instance approach the person causing it and politely make them aware.
 Often people are not aware that they are causing a nuisance.
-If the problem continues, contact the Customer Service Centre on 01923 776611 or by email via firstname.lastname@example.org
+If the problem persists you can report smoke nuisance online.

-The burning of commercial or trade waste is not allowed on any site, without permission from the Environmental Agency.
+The burning of commercial or trade waste is not permitted on any site, without permission from the Environmental Agency.
 Businesses have a legal obligation to dispose of waste in a proper manner and may be prosecuted for failing to do so.
-To report businesses that are using bonfires to dispose of waste please contact the Customer Service Centre on 01923 776611 or by email via email@example.com
+To report businesses that are using bonfires to dispose of waste please contact the Customer Service Centre on 01923 776611 or by email via our Online contact form

 Under the Highways Act 1980, anyone lighting a fire and allowing smoke to drift across a road faces a fine if it endangers traffic.
 Contact the police via their non-emergency telephone number 101.